Tanja Brühl

-Life
+Early life and education

 Brühl studied biology and social studies at the Goethe University Frankfurt and graduated in 1994 with the state examination.
 Her title of her thesis was "Biodiversity loss: a new problem in international relations" (German: Verlust der biologischen Vielfalt: Ein neues Problem der internationalen Beziehungen).

+Career

-She then worked as a research assistant with Franz Nuscheler at the Chair of Comparative and International Politics at the Mercator University in Duisburg, now the University of Duisburg-Essen.
+Early in her career, Brühl worked as a research assistant with Franz Nuscheler at the Chair of Comparative and International Politics at the Mercator University in Duisburg, now the University of Duisburg-Essen.
 From 1997 she was also active at the Institute for Development and Peace also in Duisburg and was a Fulbright fellow at the American Studies Summer Institute of the New York University.
 From 1999 she worked as a research assistant for Volker Rittberger at the chair of international politics at the Eberhard Karls University in Tübingen.

-In 2001 she returned to Goethe University and became a research assistant at Lothar Brock's Institute for Comparative Politics and International Relations.
+In 2001 Brühl returned to Goethe University and became a research assistant at Lothar Brock's Institute for Comparative Politics and International Relations.
 There she received her doctorate in November 2002 with a thesis on non-governmental organisations as actors in international environmental negotiations.
 In December 2002 she was appointed associate professor for peace and conflict research.
 In October 2007 she was appointed professor of political science with a focus on international institutions and peace processes.